The translation of this document is outdated.

 committee;

-accordance with procedures laid down by the local government
+accordance with the procedures laid down by the local government

 by-laws;